yanivnizan/knowledge-base/src/documents/unity/levelup/Levelup_Model.html.md

 numberScore.Inc(5000.0); // Now, the value of numberScore is 5000

-numberScore.Reset(true); // Saves the score and its new record in the storage
+// Once the level ends, the score's record is saved

 reachedRecord = numberScore.HasRecordReached(5000); // True!